Derek Chauvin defense expert blames heart disease and drug use for George Floyd’s death

 But Fowler, who said he had watched the testimony of Tobin and other prosecution experts as he prepared his own testimony, disputed those findings.
 He said he saw no evidence that Floyd was suffering from low oxygen in part because Floyd did not audibly acknowledge any vision problems, which he said was a common symptom of hypoxia.

-“People describe little spots of light, a gray curtain coming down,” Fowler said. “(Floyd) complained of shortness of breath, but there was no indication that he made any statements that he was having difficulty in seeing things.”
+“People describe little spots of light, a gray curtain coming down,” Fowler said. “[Floyd] complained of shortness of breath, but there was no indication that he made any statements that he was having difficulty in seeing things.”
 And Floyd’s shortness of breath, Fowler said, could have been caused by other factors.

 Echoing another defense witness, use-of-force expert Barry Brodd, Fowler also cited studies claiming the prone position isn’t dangerous — studies he later conceded under cross-examination were conducted with young, healthy subjects and did not replicate the length or conditions under which Floyd was held.